Matador Resources Company research snapshot

 MTDR AI Trading Strategy Framework

 The MTDR AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with WTI and Henry Hub prices, production data, capex plans, midstream contributions, free cash flow, dividends, buybacks, and balance-sheet leverage.
+It connects chart levels with WTI and Henry Hub prices, production data, capex plans, San Mateo midstream contributions, adjusted free cash flow, dividends, buybacks, and the pending Paloma and Ridge Runner acquisitions.

 Trend-following setup

-A failed reclaim followed by a close below $44 should reduce trend confidence, especially if management lowers guidance or capex overruns emerge.
+A failed reclaim followed by a close below $44 should reduce trend confidence, especially if management lowers guidance or if the pending acquisitions face financing or integration issues.

 Mean-reversion setup

-If MTDR retests the $37 to $38 area without balance-sheet stress or reserve-quality problems, compare the lower price with normalized earnings power and midstream fee income.
+If MTDR retests the $44 to $46 area or the $37 to $38 zone without balance-sheet stress or reserve-quality problems, compare the lower price with normalized earnings power, consensus EPS near $6.92 for FY2026, and San Mateo midstream fee income.

-Do not treat a pullback as automatically attractive if commodity prices are trending lower or if the Cardinal acquisition faces regulatory or integration hurdles.
+Do not treat a pullback as automatically attractive if commodity prices are trending lower, Waha gas pricing stays depressed, or the August 5 earnings disappoint.

 Fundamental monitor

-Track WTI crude, Henry Hub gas, total production, oil mix, drilling costs, well productivity, San Mateo volumes, Cardinal deal progress, capex, free cash flow, net debt, dividend coverage, and buyback activity.
+Track WTI crude, Henry Hub and Waha gas, total production, oil mix, drilling costs, well productivity, San Mateo volumes, Cardinal integration, Paloma and Ridge Runner closing progress, capex, adjusted free cash flow, net debt, leverage ratio, dividend coverage, and buyback activity.

-Position sizing should reflect that MTDR is a mid-cap E&P with cyclical cash flows, not a stable grower or a fixed-income substitute.
+Position sizing should reflect that MTDR is a mid-cap E&P with cyclical cash flows, elevated short interest, and several pending transaction catalysts, not a stable grower or a fixed-income substitute.

 Investment research summary